vijaymm111097/vijaypython/day1.md

 # Advantages and Disadvantages of Python
 ```
        Advantages                                                                  	**Disadvantages**
 - Simple and Readable Syntax	                                     - Slower Execution Speed
 - Large Standard Library	                                         - Not Ideal for Mobile Development
 - Cross-Platform Compatibility                                    - Runtime Errors instead of Compile-time Errors
 - Integration and Interoperability                               	- Relatively High Memory Consumption
 - Support for Multiple Programming Paradigms                     	- Weak in Mobile Computing and Game Development
 - Good for Data Analysis and Scientific Computing                	- Difficulty in Implementing Cryptography```
 - Strong Community Support and Documentation

+# INterpreted vs compiler programming language
+          Interpreted Programming                                                     	Compiled Programming
+- Code is executed directly without prior compilation.	            - Code is compiled into machine-readable binary code before execution.
+- Interpreter reads and executes the code line by line.            -	Compiled code is executed directly by the computer's processor.
+- no separate compilation step is required.	                        - Code must be compiled before it can be executed.
+- Generally slower in terms of execution speed.                     -	Typically faster in terms of execution speed.
+- Examples: Python, JavaScript, Ruby.                               -	Examples: C, C++, Java.

+#.py vs .pyc files